archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

     \lambda \leq 1 - \min_r \psi(r)
 \]

 In other words, the bigger the difference between our observed frequencies at rank \(r\) and its estimated frequency the more noise has prevented accurate decoding.
-Like a chain, our potential code is only as good as its weakest link so the smallest (i.e., worst) value of \(\psi(r)\) is our benchmark.[^fn16]
+Like a chain, our potential code is only as good as its weakest link so the smallest (i.e., worst) value of \(\psi(r)\) is our benchmark.[^fn16] In the design element data for the Joint site, \(\min_r \psi(r) = 0.5059\) and so \(\lambda = 0.4941\).

 [^fn16]: @Justeson1973 provides a more rigorous proof of \(\min_r \psi(r) = 1-\lambda\), but we have opted for a more intuitive description of the logic.

 We now have an estimate for one of the parameters to determine if the archaeological sample constitutes a code.
 Actually, we have estimates for *two* of the parameters now.
-By extrapolating \(M_0\), the number of elements in the source encoding, we also have an estimate for the second parameter out of the three (\(n\)) as well.
+By extrapolating \(M_0=122\), the number of elements in the source's encoding, we have an estimate for the second parameter out of the three (\(n\)) as well.

-We also now have the way to calculate the upper bound on our archaeological channel.
-Justeson referred to Helgert's [-@Helgert1967] simple method for finding the bound, but noted that it would take too much discussion to explain.
-That is true here as well, but it boils down to the channel capacity \(C\) is equal to the sum of the probabilities that a code received was the one sent times the \(\log_2\) of the number of codes.
-The number of codes is simply our extrapolated \(M_0\), and the probability that we received what was sent is just \(\psi(r)\).
+At this point, we are also able calculate the upper bound on our archaeological channel.
+Justeson referred to Helgert's [-@Helgert1967] method for finding the bound, but noted that it would take too much discussion to explain.
+That is true here as well, but in short the channel capacity \(C\) is equal to the sum of the probabilities that a code received was the one sent times the \(\log_2\) of the number of codes.[^fn17] The number of codes is simply our extrapolated \(M_0\), and the probability that we received what was sent is just \(\psi(r)\).
 This gives us a version of Helgert's method

 \[
     C \leq \left ( 1 - \sum_r \psi(r) \right ) \times \log_2(M_0)
 \]

-In Justeson's sample that works out to \(C \leq 6.6438\), providing us with a metric of the upper *limit* for the channel capacity (i.e., has to be "less than or equal to...").
+In Justeson's sample, that works out to \(C \leq 6.6438\) providing us with a metric of the upper *limit* for the channel capacity (i.e., has to be "less than or equal to...").

+[^fn17]: Helgert's method is based in linear algebra and some special properties of matrices, which in this particular case greatly simplifies the calculations because of the way \(\psi(r)\) is defined.

 <!-- >
 \[